Hyungjung-Lee/Hyungjung-Lee.github.io/_posts/2024-1-13-Speech-Feature-Extraction.md

 header:
   overlay_image: /assets/images/wallpaper.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-categories: ai/ml
+categories: ai-ml
-tags: ai/ml study
+tags: ai-ml study
 use_math: true
 classes: wide
 ---